antoine-isnardy-danone/trustworthyai/pillars/transparencyexplicability.md

 Not only machine learning interpretability eventually enables AI systems to be trusted by business users, but it also unlocks prescriptive machine learning.
 Predictions bring value, but actions taken upon new predictions bring even more value.
 Interpretability might be a way to prescriptive analysis.

 Example: for a churn model, it is important to identify high-risk consumers.
 It is even more important to identify why they are risky, and the actions that could be taken to decrease their risk.
 This can be performed by producing logical and interpretable rules that describe this set of risky people.
 [Skope-rules](https://github.com/scikit-learn-contrib/skope-rules) is a candidate ([Source](https://app.livestorm.co/quantmetry/meetup-ai-engineering-7-lethique-and-intelligibilite-en-application/live?s=3d1742f7-c41f-4f6e-9087-9931f39d7a16#/chat) for the full methodology - in French).

+## AI transparency

+While creating an AI system, AI contributors should enforce the system's transparency, namely:

+- Document the method / theory behind the AI system.

+- Document, and ideally make public (or available within the company), the implementation (code) of the AI system.

+- Document, and ideally make public (or available within the company), the data the AI system was trained on.

+Transparency allows to challenge the AI system's weaknesses, challenge potential pitfalls of the training data, which in turns helps to check legal & ethical compliance, and to protect individuals.

+Source: [[FR] Transparence et explicabilité des algorithmes, la grande confusion](https://amp-lepoint-fr.cdn.ampproject.org/c/s/amp.lepoint.fr/2430716)